jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/magical beast/Disenchanter.md

 Temperature: warm
 Organization: solitary, pair, or family (2 adults and 1-2 calves with the young creature template)
 Treasure: none
-Description: A disenchanter is a blue-furred creature that resembles a single-humped camel with a prehensile trunk.
-The creatures can sense magic, which they consume for sustenance, draining the power of magic items and storing their magical energy in their humps.
-Disenchanters are social creatures, and often seek the companionship of other intelligent beings, making excellent mounts and trackers for treasure hunters.
-A typical disenchanter is 8 feet long and weighs 1,600 pounds.
 Race:
 Class:
 MR: